sofiaabidi/TraffIQ-Project-X-2025/ojas notes/1st_lec.md

 b) Planning: model of env is unknown. agent improves policy by performing computations. exploration-exploitation trailer (classic RL thing). learning the optimal policy, not to get stuck on sub-optimal ones.
 Prediction: evaluate the future, given a policy.
 Control: optimize the future, finding best policy.

-## Lecture-2: Markov Decision Process (MDP)

-1. Introduction to MDPs:
-- MDP describes an env for RL. env is fully observable. current state characterizes the process. optimal control primarily deal with cont.
-MDPs. pomdp can be converted to MDPs. bandits are MDP with single state (refer K-Arm bandit prob)
-- State transition matrix: defines transition probabilities from **all** states ‘s’ to all successor states s’. summation of each row of matrix=1
-- Memoryless property: in p&s context, future beahviour of a RV is independent of past ones.
-- Markov Process: memoryless random process (seq of random states with markov prop) (refer the markov chain example in the video, try to find some on your own)

-1. Markov Reward Process:
--